 In 1952 at the age of 65, when most people are looking at slowing down and retiring, Harland David Sanders began Kentucky Fried Chicken.
-We are fortunate that Colonel Harland Sanders did not believe in the adage that “the future belongs to the young,” or we would likely have never tasted the “finger lickin'” fried chicken we all so much enjoy today.
+We are fortunate that Colonel Harland Sanders did not believe in the adage that “the future belongs to the young,” or we would likely have never tasted the “finger-lickin'” fried chicken so many enjoy today.
 KFC is arguably one of the most widely recognized brands worldwide, and the Colonel is one of the pioneers of modern franchising.

 The Early Years

 Harland Sanders was born on a farm in Indiana.
 Lying about his age, he joined the U.S. Army in 1906 and was stationed in Cuba.
 His rank of Colonel did not come from his military career, however.
 That honorary title was given to him twice, once by Kentucky Governor Ruby Laffoon in 1935, and again in 1950 by Governor Lawrence Wetherby.

 While not as flamboyant and certainly without much of the drama, in many ways, Harland’s childhood was very similar to that of one of his early franchisees, Dave Thomas, the founder of Wendy’s.
 Harland grew up poor and needed to become self-sufficient at an early age.